aklump/cloudy-tools/documentation/source/configuration.md

 #### How are relative filepaths made absolute?

 1. By default `$ROOT` is used as the basepath, which is the directory that contains your Cloudy script.
-1. You can alter this behavior by setting the configuration variable as `relative_paths_base` with a value, which is either an absolute path, or a relative path, relative to `$ROOT`.
+1. You can alter this behavior by setting the configuration variable as `config_path_base` with a value, which is either an absolute path, or a relative path, relative to `$ROOT`.
 Both of these are valid values:

-        relative_paths_base: ../../..
+        config_path_base: ../../..
-        relative_paths_base: /Users/aklump/config
+        config_path_base: /Users/aklump/config

 #### Pro Tip